 Instructions

-- Preheat your oven to 375 degrees Fahrenheit.
-Spray or butter a 9x13 baking dish and set aside.
+- Lower your oven temperature to 375°F. Spray or butter a 9x13 baking dish and set it aside.

-- Add the brown sugar, melted butter, flour, chopped walnuts, salt, and ground cinnamon to a small mixing bowl.
-Using a fork, mix the ingredients together until all of the flour is moistened and a crumbly texture is formed.
+- Add the pecans, brown sugar, flour, salt, and ground cinnamon to a small mixing bowl and mix with a fork until combined.
+Pour in the melted butter and continue mixing until a crumbly texture is reached.

 - Spoon the streusel topping over the sweet potato mixture in an even layer.
-Bake the casserole in the preheated oven for 30-40 minutes until the casserole is golden and bubbly.
+Bake the casserole in the preheated oven for 35-45 minutes or until the casserole is golden brown and bubbly.
 Allow the casserole to cool for about 10 minutes then serve warm.

 Notes

-- Make sure you are using pure maple syrup and not maple-flavored syrup for the best flavor.
+- Use good-quality pure maple syrup and pure vanilla extract for the best flavor.

 Kelli